 At first glance, it may seem like an odd decision to build such a massive, intricate, decorative structure out of iron — but there were some compelling reasons for doing so.
 One was that iron allowed for greater structural stability than other materials available at the time; another was that because it wasn’t as heavy as stone or concrete, it allowed for taller buildings without putting too much strain on their foundations.

-Next, since wrought iron had been used successfully for bridges throughout Europe for centuries prior to this project, Gustave Eiffel felt confident that he could pull off such a monumental task using this material— and he did!
+Next, since wrought iron had been used successfully for bridges throughout Europe for centuries before this project, Gustave Eiffel felt confident that he could pull off such a monumental task using this material— and he did!

 See Related: Top Paris Restaurants with a View of the Eiffel Tower